-PLACEMENT ASSESSMENT IN READING, WRITING AND MATH
+PLACEMENT ASSESSMENT IN READING, WRITING AND MATH (COMPASS)

-If you have not taken the ACT or SAT and do not have previous writing and/or math courses on a college transcript you will take the placement assessment.
+If you have not taken the ACT or SAT and do not have previous writing and/or math courses on a college transcript you will take COMPASS, the placement assessment.
+Refer to prerequisites or placement requirements for specific courses or programs to determine if this is academically required.